Leilani Perese

 Leilani Perese (born 1 January 1993) is a New Zealand rugby union player.
-She made her debut for New Zealand against Australia in the first of two test matches in 2018 in Sydney.
-She earned her second cap in their 45–17 victory in the second test match.

-Biography
+She debuted for the Black Ferns in 2018.
+She also plays for Hurricanes Poua in the Super Rugby Aupiki competition and represents Counties Manukau provincially.

+Rugby career

+2010–16

 In 2010 Perese studied for a Bachelor of Physical Education degree at the University of Auckland.
 She made 15 appearances for Auckland from 2012 to 2014 before switching to Counties Manukau in 2016.

+2018

 Perese was included in the historic Black Ferns squad that received contracts in 2018.
+She made her debut for New Zealand against Australia in the first of two test matches in 2018 in Sydney.
+She earned her second cap in their 45–17 victory in the second test match.

 Three months after making her debut, she was named in the Black Ferns squad for the November tests against the United States and France.
 She came off the bench in her sides 67–6 routing of the Eagles.
 She played both matches against France, they won the first test 14–0 in Toulon, but lost the second test 27–30 in Grenoble.